It’s a “bit hectic” the day that best-selling crime writer Ian Rankin speaks with The Scots Magazine

 “Malcolm is, I think, more like me; he’s canny and cautious, and he doesn’t like breaking the rules,” Ian points out.
 “Rebus is very unlike me; he’s my kind of Mr Hyde – he’ll happily break the rules just for the sheer fun of it, and I’ve never been like that.
 It was interesting putting the two of them together, because one represents a very careful, cautious way of policing and one represents the way policing used to be, which was much more cavalier.
 Somebody said to me it was like when two Doctor Whos meet!”

-Go to www.ianrankin.net/ for the latest news from the author, including details of his forthcoming novel, Even Dogs In The Wild, the 20th in the Rebus series, due out October 2015.
+For more information on Ian Rankin go to www.ianrankin.net/ for the latest news, including details of his forthcoming novel, Even Dogs In The Wild, the 20th in the Rebus series, due out October 2015.

 - Born Cardenden, Fife, April 28, 1960